 The transfer of all the contacts may take some time depending on the number of contacts.
 Make sure that both the mobile phones are kept to one another till the transfer process is complete to avoid the disconnection of Bluetooth.

 Mobile phones have become an unavoidable part of human life and the transfer of data across mobile phones is very important.
 Since data like contacts, call logs, etc. are the personal information of every individual, a safe and secure transfer method must be adopted.
-This is why we have listed out the best 4 possible ways in which contacts transfer can be done between two Android phones.
+This is why we have listed out the best 4 possible ways in which contacts transfer can be done between two Android phones, as well as one useful tool for you to transfer your WhatsApp contacts.
 Please let us know what you think about our suggestions and leave your valuable feedbacks in the comment box below.